EliahKagan/works/resources/sh-resources.md

 minimum requirements of POSIX-compatible shells.
 It is a somewhat difficult read, but far less so than many language standards.
 I recommend reading or at least skimming it, at some point.
-It is valuable as a reference when you need to know specifically what features POSIX requires, but it's less accessible (even as a reference) than the Bash reference manual.
+It is valuable as a reference when you need to know specifically what features POSIX requires, but it&lsquo;s less accessible (even as a reference) than the Bash reference manual.

 - http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html